-No legally binding regulations exist at the EU level specifically addressing soil sealing, despite being recognized as one of the primary causes of soil degradation in past and current Environmental Action Programmes (EAPs).
-Minimizing soil sealing is also among the objectives outlined in both the Biodiversity Strategy (COM 2020/380) and the Soil Strategy (COM 2021/699) to 2030.
+No legally binding regulations exists at EU level, albeit soil sealing has been mentioned among the first causes of soil degradation in the past and current EAP and to minimize soil sealing is among objectives of both the biodiversity (COM 2020/380) and soil strategy (COM 2021/699) to 2030.

-4.2 Availability of policy instruments' relating soil health to ES
+4.2.
+Availability of policy instruments' relating soil health to ES

-The main findings are summarized below (Table 2).
-Keywords that yielded no results were not included in the table.
-These excluded keywords are: prohibition of use, farm set-asides (both compulsory and voluntary), any information instrument, green public procurement, and corporate social responsibility.
+Main findings are summarized below (Table 2), keywords that gave no results were not included in the table, namely: prohibition of use; farm set asides (both compulsory and voluntary); any information instrument; green public procurement; corporate social responsibility.
 The cells' color indicate a different amount of reference for each pair of ecosystem services and instrument typology.
 Overall, papers explicitly bridging soil ES to policy instruments for soil health were rather scarce, 23 articles were selected and can be found for a complete overview in Appendix II (since some of theme referered to more than one policy instrument the list comprises a total of 29 references with repetions marked).
 Most literature was published in the last five years, showing an increasing interest in the topic.